-- SPPICAVs are exempt from CIT provided they comply with certain conditions, including obtaining AMF approval, complying with real estate ratios and distribution requirements (see "Approval and regulatory obligations Distribution requirements" under section 1: OPCIs: an innovative legal system).
+- SPPICAVs are exempt from CIT provided they comply with certain conditions, including obtaining AMF approval and complying with real estate ratios and distribution requirements (see "Approval and regulatory obligations Distribution requirements" under section 1: OPCIs: an innovative legal system).
 FPIs do not have a legal personality and therefore fall outside the scope of CIT.
 FPIs must also comply with real estate ratios and certain distribution requirements; - income is distributed by SPPICAVs in the form of dividends.
 Shareholders are taxed when these dividends are distributed by the SPPICAV.
 As FPIs do not have a legal personality, FPI unit-holders are taxed as if they had received the revenue generated by the FPI themselves, in accordance with the see-through approach.
 Revenue and capital gains distributed by FPIs are generally subject to real estate tax.
-Unit-holders are only taxed when the revenue and capital gains are actually distributed by the FPI; - an existing company (subject to CIT), which is converted into a SPPICAV is exempt from CIT if it pays an exit tax of 19%.
+Unit-holders are only taxed when the revenue and capital gains are actually distributed by the FPI; - an existing company (subject to CIT) which is converted into a SPPICAV is exempt from CIT if it pays an exit tax of 19%.
 This exit tax is payable in equal instalments over four years on unrealised capital gains on some of its assets on the day of its change in status; - corporations which are held (directly or indirectly and on a continuous basis during the financial year) by at least 95% by a SPPICAV, jointly by two SPPICAVs or by a SPPICAV and a listed SIIC, may elect, subject to certain conditions, for the CIT exemption regime applicable to SIICs.
 Companies that choose this regime will be subject to an exit tax of 19%, payable in equal instalments on 15 December of each year for four years on unrealised capital gains on their real estate assets on the day of the option for the regime.
-Companies that meet the above conditions and which have elected for the CIT exemption regime applicable to SIICs will be hereinafter referred to as "SPPICAV subsidiaries";
+Companies that meet the above conditions and that have elected for the CIT exemption regime applicable to SIICs will be hereinafter referred to as "SPPICAV subsidiaries";

-- the purpose of OPCIs was extended in 2015 to include the rental of furnished premises.
-The provisions of the French Tax Code (Code général des impôts CGI) were amended to enable the tax regime for the rental of furnished premises to apply to FPI unit-holders. - finally, it should be recalled that until 31 December 2011, SPPICAVs (but not FPIs) and SPPICAV subsidiaries were transferee companies eligible for the provisions of article 210E of the FTC.
-Consequently, these companies were in a position to grant advantageous tax conditions to real estate asset sellers: under this regime capital gains on the sale (or contribution) of properties, securities in SPIs and fees relating to real estate leases were taxable at the rate of 19% (or 19.63% if the additional tax was applicable) instead of 33.33% (or 34.43% if the social security tax of 3.3% was applicable).
+• the purpose of OPCIs was extended in 2015 to include the rental of furnished premises.
+The provisions of the French Tax Code (Code général des impôts - FTC) were amended to enable the tax regime for the rental of furnished premises to apply to FPI unit-holders.

-Q74.
+SPPICAVs and SPPICAV subsidiaries are transferee companies eligible for the provisions of article 210 F of the FTC.

+Consequently, these companies are in a position to grant advantageous tax conditions to companies subject to CIT that sell premises for office, business or industrial use, provided that the SPPICAV (or SPPICAV subsidiary) undertakes, in the acquisition agreement, to transform the acquired property into a property for residential use within four years.

+In this situation, the capital gain on the sale of the property by the transferee company subject to CIT is taxed at the reduced rate of 19% (or 19.63% if the additional tax is applicable).

+Q78.
 What tax reporting requirements apply to SPPICAVs?